-Number One: Sense of Belonging
+1. Sense of Belonging

-The Indicator is described as the percentage of population that reports very or somewhat strong sense of belonging to community.
+Indicator: Percentage of population that reports very or somewhat strong sense of belonging to community.

-Eighty-nine per cent of residents somewhat or strongly agreed with the statement "I have a strong sense of belonging to Thunder Bay", see footnote number seven.
+89% of residents somewhat or strongly agreed with the statement "I have a strong sense of belonging to Thunder Bay"7

 Sense of belonging is the sense that you're part of something and feel attached to and accepted by others.
-Research demonstrates that a strong sense of belonging is positively associated with well-being and mental health, and influences an individual's identity and the extent to which they feel accepted, valued and able to take on a role in society.
-See footnote number eight.
+Research demonstrates that a strong sense of belonging is positively associated with well-being and mental health, and influences an individual's identity and the extent to which they feel accepted, valued and able to take on a role in society8.

-Number Two: Quality of Life
+2. Quality of Life

-The Indicator is described as Self-reported Overall Quality of Life in Thunder Bay.
+Indicator: Self-reported Overall Quality of Life in Thunder Bay

-Eight-two per cent of respondents rated their overall quality of life as good or very good, down from 92% in 2013.
-See footnote number nine.
+82% of respondents rated their overall quality of life as good or very good, down from 92% in 20139

 Quality of life reflects an individual's or group's overall well-being and happiness, which is an important measure for the Plan.
-Standard indicators of quality of life include wealth, employment, the environment, physical and mental health, education, recreation and leisure time, social belonging, religious beliefs, safety, security and freedom.
-See footnote number ten.
+Standard indicators of quality of life include wealth, employment, the environment, physical and mental health, education, recreation and leisure time, social belonging, religious beliefs, safety, security and freedom10.
 The top three reasons respondents indicated quality of life in Thunder Bay is good include: (i) more access to the outdoors/wildlife; (ii) great people/community/ good neighbours; (iii) beautiful/nice place to live.

-Number Three: Perception of Racism and Discrimination
+3. Perception of Racism and Discrimination

-The Indicator is described as Perception of Racism and Discrimination.
+Indicator: Perception of Racism and Discrimination

-Eighty per cent of residents agreed that racism and discrimination is a serious issue in Thunder Bay.
-See footnote number eleven.
+80% of residents agreed that racism and discrimination is a serious issue in Thunder Bay11